 NG-RAN:

-- The NG-RAN indicates to the SMF when the AN resources onto which a QoS Flow of an MBS session is mapped are switched from multicast/broadcast to unicast (or vice versa).
+- The NG-RAN indicates to the SMF when the AN resources onto which a QoS Flow of an MBS session is mapped are switched from multicast to unicast (or vice versa).
 Upon reception of an N2 message for delivery mode switching of an MBS session, the NG-RAN may perform the AN resource modification for the MBS session with the appropriate QoS profiles and switches to the tunnel of the new delivery mode for data transfer.

 UPF: